Nijin22/unnamed-finance-manager/README.md

   In the next examples we assume they are both named "unfima"

 ### Run locally
-The easiest way is to duplicate the IntelliJ "launch configuration" `TEMPLATE_EDIT_ENV_VARS` and changing the environment variables.
+There are two main ways to run this application as a developer: As a IntelliJ run config or from the terminal.
+In both cases you need to set some environmental variables.

-If you set "UNFIMA_DATABASE_CLEAN_ON_START" to "true", all data will be wiped from the database and the schema will be re-created.
+If you set `UNFIMA_DATABASE_CLEAN_ON_START` to `true`, all data will be wiped from the database and the schema will be re-created.
 This might be helpful for developing but should NOT be set in productive environments.

+Once your application is running, you can visit http://localhost:5050 to access it.
+On its root path, the API documentation will be served.

+#### With IntelliJ
+The easiest way is to duplicate the IntelliJ "launch configuration" `TEMPLATE_EDIT_ENV_VARS` and simply updating the environment variables for your system.

+#### With the terminal / gradlew
-If you prefer, you can also simply use the command line:
+If you prefer, you can also use the command line:

 ```bash
 # Set your JAVA_HOME to a JRE 1.8